PlumpMath/interop-6/docs/adding_stuff_to_the_site.md

 # Altering the site

+## To approve users...
+* Log in to the admin site at /admin .
+* Click on Users
+* Click on the user you would like to approve
+* Click on the Active checkbox
+* Save the user

+Newly activated users will automatically get an email telling them how to add a project and reminding them of their username.

 ## To change the sidebar...
 * it lives in serendipity_engine/templates/sidebar.html
 * linking to external sites is standard HTML: just add <li>